Quantum Rainbow Codes: Achieving Linear Rate, Growing Distance and Transversal Non-Clifford Gates with Generalised Colour Codes: Discussion

 In this work, we have introduced a general construction for defining quantum codes on any $D$-dimensional simplicial complex with $(D+1)$-colourable vertices.
 In cases where this complex describes a cellulation of a manifold, we recover the standard topological colour code, and in more general cases we have seen that the resulting codes can often be interpreted as copies of the colour code joined together at domain walls.
 This both makes understanding the properties of these more general codes straightforward and provides a promising method of constructing new code families.

 Although we have focused mostly on simplicial complexes obtained from the hypergraph product, there exist many other methods of generating suitable complexes, e.g. coset complexes \cite{KAUFMAN2023103696} or more sophisticated product constructions \cite{breuckmann_balanced_2021}.
 The potential of these other kinds of complex is exemplified by our example of a family of constant rate and growing distance codes with transversal non-Clifford gates, which were derived from a complex obtained by combining a graph product with a cellulation of a hyperbolic manifold.
-This construction gives the first family of quantum LDPC codes defined on qubits supporting a transversal non-Clifford gate and having $\gamma \rightarrow 0$ as the family grows.
-The question of whether it is possible to achieve a polynomial scaling of the distance while maintaining a constant rate remains an important open problem.
+This construction gives the first family of quantum LDPC codes defined on qubits with linear rate, growing distance and transversal non-Clifford gates, which are necessary conditions to achieve $\gamma \rightarrow 0$.
+We also note that we have studied only a small subset of the many possible stabiliser assignments permitted by our construction, and that there may be other choices that result in codes with comparable or superior properties.
+The identification of more sophisticated ways to choose or understand such assignments is left as an open problem.

 Finally, we have not yet considered the question of how to decode rainbow codes.
 The decoding of colour codes often relies on their mapping to toric codes, and while we have shown the existence of a similar map for specific classes of rainbow codes (generic and coming from a length-2 chain complex), generalizing this map to higher-dimensional and mixed rainbow codes could be valuable for the development of a decoder.